AllStarLink/ASL3-Manual/docs/allmon3/https.md

 By default, Allmon3 is installed without HTTPS support.
 Hence, when you browse to your Allmon3 dashboard, you get a warning about the webpage being "insecure".

 Adding HTTPS support is relatively painless, using a certificate from [LetsEncrypt](https://letsencrypt.org/).

 ## Pre-requisites
 There are pre-requisites to deploying a LetsEncrypt certificate successfully.
 The following process assumes the following:

-* you have Allmon3 running on a stock Debian 12 installation, with Apache as the webserver
+* you have Allmon3 running on a supported Debian installation, with Apache as the webserver

 * there are no other "virtual hosts" running on the webserver (there shouldn't be with a stock ASL3 installation)